-Black Friday and Cyber Monday (BFCM) are coming this weekend.
+Black Friday and Cyber Monday (BFCM) are coming up.
 This post summarizes some of my thoughts on massive sales, as well as a few tips for running a successful BFCM campaign.

 Don’t run too many sales.